boeckmann/asm6502/README.txt

            from -32768 to -1.
 Negative numbers are stored in two-complement representation.

+       There is no distinct boolean type.
+In a boolean context, any value other than zero is considered to be a boolean true.

    4.3 Symbols

        The assembler distinguishes two types of case-sensitive symbols: